-Serving as an officer for your college or university’s OΔK circle—whether as a student or a faculty member—is a rewarding experience that helps you network, develop your leadership skills, and contribute to your community.
+Serving as an officer for your college or university’s OΔK circle—whether as a student, faculty member, or administrator—is a rewarding experience that helps you network, develop your leadership skills, and contribute to your community.

-Most circles have an entire slate of student officers but, at the very least, there are three key people who work together to maintain the OΔK Idea within each circle.
+Most circles have an entire slate of student officers but, at the very least, there are five key people who work together to maintain the OΔK Idea within each circle.

-See Roles and Responsibilities of the student president, circle coordinator, and faculty advisor.
+See Roles and Responsibilities of the student president, circle vice president, treasurer, circle coordinator, and faculty advisor.

-3. Identify student leadership, specifically a circle president.
+3. Identify student leadership, specifically a circle president, vice president, and treasurer

 4. Coordinate upcoming initiation and recruitment process.

 5. Pay yearly the $100 Institutional Membership Fee by December 3 if your circle initiates in the fall term or by June 15 if your circle only initiates in the spring term.
 The Institutional Membership Fee is the “institutional dues” that supports the operations, programs, and services of the Society.

 If you need assistance from the National Headquarters, please complete this form or call us directly at 1-877-ODK-NHDQ (635-6437).